 - Take the day off as parents and party as couples all night at Bar Jamaica

-- Race your friends on a go karting track
+- Race your friends on a go-karting track

-6. Cala Millor – Where to Stay for Incredible Beaches
+6. Cala Millor – where to stay for incredible beaches

 If we are talking about Mallorca’s most beautiful and stunning beach, a stay in Cala Millor takes the crown.
-I have discussed some of the best places to stay in Mallorca already, most of which contain a beautiful beach of its own.
+I have discussed some of the best places to stay in Mallorca already, most of which contain a beautiful beach of their own.
 But if you only want the best of the best when it comes to beach options and sea views, then thinking about a stay in Cala Millor is not a bad idea!

 FUN FACT: Cala actually means cove.
 So anytime you see a name starting with Cala, you can know what kind of beach (or cala) to expect!

-Cala Millor is located at the far east side of Mallorca, making it a 1-hour drive from the Palma de Mallorca.
+Cala Millor is located on the far east side of Mallorca, making it a 1-hour drive from the Palma de Mallorca.
 Built up to cater to every tourist’s needs, it’s populated with bars, restaurants, and hotels where you can relax while waiting for the city to become alive at night.
 The beaches here are the trademark – with long stretches of white sand and crystal clear waters lined with tropical palm trees and that warm summer temperature.
 An endless beach coastline and wild nature make Cala Millor one of the best places to stay in Mallorca whether you are traveling for fun, relaxation, or simply working on your tan.

-5 star beach resort with unrivaled luxury and class from its huge swimming pools, private spa, inhouse salon, and rooms.
+5-star beach resort with unrivaled luxury and class from its huge swimming pools, private spa, in-house salon, and rooms.
 Their suites also feature modern design along with a relaxing terrace where you are free to chill and enjoy your lavish stay in one of the top hotels to stay in Cala Millor

 Other accommodation options in Cala Millor